 Dozens of workout programs, nutritional supplements, and weight loss systems fall under the Beachbody banner.

 They’re also heavily invested in athletic gear.

 The whole idea is to build a rockin’ body and healthy business at the same time.

 And they have the programs, tools, and resources in place to help aspiring, fitness-minded entrepreneurs generate income by doing just that.

 In other words, promote Beachbody’s wide range of products while building a team to do the same.

 Sounds like a good fit, but is it legit?

-Let’s wipe off the sweat and take a closer look to find out.
+Let’s wipe off the sweat and take a closer look.